w-green/javascript-style-guide/Readme.md

 ## 80 characters per line

-Limit your lines to 80 characters.
-Yes, screens have gotten much bigger over the last few years, but your brain has not.
-Use the additional room for split screen, your editor supports that, right?
+Try to limit your lines to 80 characters.

 ## Use single quotes